 - Student Membership - Students currently enrolled in a school with a planning program or a program affiliated with planning should consider membership!
 Post-Docs can consider themselves in this category of membership.

-There will be separate consideration of dues for the following categories of Individual Membership:
+There is a separate consideration of dues for the following categories of Individual Membership:

 Students (Currently Enrolled/Post Docs): $35/year